mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 ## iongraph from start to finish

 We will now go through the entire iongraph layout algorithm from start to finish.
+Each section contains explanatory diagrams, in which rectangles are basic blocks and circles are dummy nodes.
+Loop header blocks (the single entry point to each loop) are additionally colored green.

-Each section contains explanatory diagrams; however, be aware that the block positions in these diagrams are not representative of the actual computed layout position at each point in the process.
+Be aware that the block positions in these diagrams are not representative of the actual computed layout position at each point in the process.
 For example, vertical positions are not calculated until the very end, but it would be hard to communicate what the algorithm was doing if all blocks were drawn on a single line!

 ### Step 1: Layering